 Thanksgiving’s roots stretch back to 1621, when the Pilgrims and the Wampanoag tribe shared a harvest feast in Plymouth, Massachusetts.
 This gathering was not just a celebration of survival through harsh conditions but also a demonstration of gratitude and collaboration between two very different cultures.
 While the holiday’s history has been mythologized and simplified over the years, its central theme remains the same: giving thanks for the blessings we’ve received, even in the face of challenges.
 It’s a message that resonates just as deeply today as it did four centuries ago.

-As a child, Thanksgiving meant the house was packed with family—grandparents, aunts, uncles, cousins, and the occasional stray friend or neighbor.
-My mother spent days preparing in the kitchen, juggling multiple dishes, while my dad provided “support” from his spot in front of the TV, immersed in football.
+As a child, Thanksgiving meant the house was often busy with family, some which we didn’t see all the time—including grandparents, siblings, occasionally an aunt, or uncle from afar, along with neices, nephews and the occasional friend or neighbor.
+My mother spent much time preparing in the kitchen, juggling multiple dishes, while my dad provided “support” from his spot in front of the TV, immersed in football.
 I can still hear my mom calling out requests to him, knowing full well his responses were only half-hearted as he kept one eye glued to the screen.

 Despite her busy schedule, she always found time to sit with me for one cherished tradition: watching the Macy’s Thanksgiving Day Parade.